Eating Disorder Relapse is Common

 - Traumatic events

 No matter what your personal situation is or what your loved one is going through, you must acknowledge the risk and prepare for the possibility of relapse.
+We recommend caregivers help prevent relapse by following the old Boy Scout motto: be prepared.
+Many eating disorder treatment programs offer weekly relapse prevention groups, and this should be emphasized early in treatment.
+Learn more at one of our free, online virtual eating disorder support groups here.

 Dealing with “slips” or “lapses”

 Words matter, especially when it comes to self-talk.
 Research shows that how someone talks to themselves about a slip can make the difference in maintaining recovery or heading towards a relapse.
+Below, we share words that your loved one might say, or think to themselves, about slips, lapses or relapse.

-Self-talk: What not to say and why
+Self-talk in recovery: What not to say

 After a slip or a lapse, someone might say: